 The widespread use of Agent Orange in the 1960s and ‘70s resulted in various severe health conditions in veterans.
 Veterans exposed to this chemical deserve compensation for their suffering.
-But the rules about exposure locations and dates and the conditions associated with Agent Orange change.
+But the rules about exposure locations and dates and the conditions associated with Agent Orange have changed in recent years.
 That’s why it’s vital to understand VA disability benefits for Agent Orange exposure.

-In this article about Agent Orange and veterans
+In this article about Agent Orange benefits from the VA:

 The U.S. military used Agent Orange to clear foliage that might give the enemy cover, making them more challenging to see and, therefore, more dangerous.
 And while that danger was real, the peril to U.S. military personnel also was great.